-Opening your home to a child or teen temporarily or permanently may be a rewarding experience that may dramatically improve the trajectory of someone’s life.
-Becoming a foster parent carries significant responsibilities and the process may be intimidating for those who are just starting to think about it.
-In honor of Foster Care Awareness Month, we had the pleasure of connecting with Bobby Cagle, Director of the Los Angeles County Department of Children and Family Services (DCFS), to learn more about foster care and what it takes to become a foster parent.
+Opening your home—either temporarily or permanently—to a child or teen may be a rewarding experience that may dramatically improve the trajectory of someone’s life.
+Becoming a foster parent carries significant responsibilities, and the process may be intimidating for those who are just starting to think about it.
+In honor of Foster Care Awareness Month, we had the pleasure of connecting with Kym Renner, Deputy Director of the Los Angeles County Department of Children and Family Services (DCFS), to learn more about foster care and what it takes to become a foster parent.

 What should prospective foster parents consider before becoming a caregiver?